 Bari is an unspoiled old city.

-Otranto is now a tourist town that retains true artistic and architectural jewels.
+All the way south is Otranto. it is now a tourist town that retains true artistic and architectural jewels.
 The city tour can start from the the old town where you can enjoying an amazing panoramic views of the bay.
 Not far away is the Cathedral which features a mosaic floor representing the tree of life.
 The Byzantine church of St. Peter is another pearl of Otranto, which dates back to the ninth century and houses precious frescoes.
 A little further on, to protect the port, there is the Castle built by Frederick II of Swabia in 1226 and subsequently amended by the Aragonese and the Emperor Charles V.